juliadietlmeier/CF-OCT-segmentation/README.md

 # CF-OCT-segmentation
-Semantic segmentation and quantification of cochlear fibrosis (CF) in a novel **Cochlear OCT** dataset (animal models)
+This repository contains the code for the semantic segmentation and quantification of cochlear fibrosis (CF) in a novel **Cochlear OCT** dataset (animal models).
+We hope that our findings will advance future studies on exploring the relationship between cochlear fibrosis and residual hearing loss, development of cochlear implants (CI) or treatment of EAS-patients.

-Benchmarking different Keras segmentation models on our new **Cochlear OCT** dataset:
+We benchmark different Keras segmentation models on our new **Cochlear OCT** dataset:

 Proposed 2D-OCT-UNET